danrspencer/dojo/README.md

 Pre-configured Dojo and some Katas

-- PHPSpec / PHPUnit for PHP
+- PHP

-- Jasmine + Karma for Typescript / Javascript
+- JavaScript

+- TypeScript

+- Elm